-A key component of SDCP's early-stage planning process relates to the analysis and consideration of expected load obligations with the objective of closely balancing supply and demand, rate stability, and overall budgetary impacts.
-During pre-launch activities, this process primarily focused on the compilation and analysis of historical customer data, as provided by SDG&E, identification of any ineligible/excluded accounts (that will not be enrolled in CCA service), and related refinements to SDCP's retail sales forecasts.
+A key component of SDCP's planning process relates to the analysis and consideration of expected load obligations with the objective of closely balancing supply and demand, rate stability, and overall budgetary impacts.
+This process primarily focuses on the compilation and analysis of historical customer data, as provided by SDG&E, identification of any ineligible/excluded accounts (that will not be enrolled in CCA service), and related refinements to SDCP's retail sales forecasts.
 Similar to most CCAs, SDCP expects that such historical data will not be a perfect predictor of future customer energy requirements, so it intends to actively monitor actual customer usage, relative to projections, over time, refining such forecasts as well as its ability to minimize variances between procured energy quantities and actual usage.
 SDCP also plans to maintain portfolio coverage targets of up to 100 percent (of expected customer energy requirements) in the near-term (0 to 2 years) but will leave larger open positions in the mid- to long-term, consistent with generally accepted industry practices.

-At this point in time, SDCP has no explicit preference for specific renewable generating technologies and will consider all responses to its solicitations with the goal of assembling a diversified renewable energy supply portfolio that will deliver energy in a profile that is generally consistent with the SDCP's anticipated load shape - SDCP recognizes that closely aligning the shape of renewable energy deliveries with anticipated retail demand may be particularly challenging during early-stage operations; the need for substantial long-term renewable supply commitments, coupled with potential load variability during CCA customer enrollment processes, will likely necessitate the pursuit of contracting opportunities that may not deliver power in close alignment with early-stage customer usage patterns; over time, however, SDCP's growing portfolio of renewable supply commitments will be increasingly considerate of load/resource balances and will attempt, subject to product availability and related costs, to promote such balance to the greatest practical extent.
+At this point in time, SDCP has no explicit preference for specific renewable generating technologies and will consider all responses to its solicitations with the goal of assembling a diversified renewable energy supply portfolio that will deliver energy in a profile that is generally consistent with SDCP's anticipated load shape - SDCP's growing portfolio of renewable supply commitments will be increasingly considerate of load/resource balances and will attempt, subject to product availability and related costs, to promote such balance to the greatest practical extent.
 SDCP is also aware that use of intermittent renewable generating technologies has the potential to create occasional misalignments between customer energy consumption and related power production as well as the general quantity of renewable energy received from such projects.
 SDCP expects that its voluntary commitment to a minimum 50 percent renewable supply portfolio will protect against this uncertainty.
-In addition, and for purposes of promoting better alignment of customer energy usage and expected energy deliveries, SDCP is considering both stand-alone storage and hybrid or co-located storage and renewable energy projects - in addition to those already contracted under the Vikings Energy Farm and JVR Energy Park PPAs - via its ongoing Local RFI and its upcoming Long Duration Storage and all-source RPS RFOs.
+In addition, and for purposes of promoting better alignment of customer energy usage and expected energy deliveries, SDCP is considering both stand-alone storage and hybrid or co-located storage and renewable energy projects-via its ongoing Local RFI and its continuing Long Duration Storage and all-source RPS RFOs.